szgaljic/f6/content/_index.md

   - block: cta-card
     content:
       title: "Bring clarity to software development."
-      text: The F6 Framework empowers teams to navigate complexity with purpose.
-This holistic approach to software helps you align technical decisions with business goals for sustainable success.
+      text: The F6 Framework empowers teams to navigate the complexity of building software with purpose.
+This holistic approach to development helps align technical decisions with business goals for sustainable success.
       button:
         text: Get Started
         url: https://hugoblox.com/templates/details/docs/